COVID Policy

 Austin Jewish Film Festival (AJFF) prides itself on being a welcoming and inclusive environment for all voices.
 The Festival is committed to providing a harassment-free experience to registrants of all genders, races, sexual orientations, ages, ethnicities, physical orientations, and religions.

-AJFF reserves the right to revoke Badges, Passes, Tickets, and Festival privileges, without notice or refund, especially in regard to any threatening, discriminatory, or disrespectful behavior.
+AJFF reserves the right to revoke any Badges, Passes, Tickets, and Festival privileges, without notice or refund, especially in regard to any threatening, discriminatory, or disrespectful behavior.
 This may include, but is not limited to: physical or verbal abuse or misconduct; sexual assault or unwanted sexual attention; violations of the law; stalking or bullying; inappropriate disruptions at Festival events; and any other targeted or derogatory language, gestures, or actions that cause offense to another AJFF registrant.

 IMAGE RELEASE